-Plaintiff Chad Brazil filed a putative class action alleging that Dole violated California's Unfair Competition Law, False Advertising Law, and the Consumer Legal Remedies Act by falsely and misleadingly marketing several of its products as "All Natural" when, in fact, those products contained synthetic ingredients.
+Plaintiff Chad Brazil filed a putative class action alleging that Dole violated California's unfair competition law, false advertising law, and the Consumer Legal Remedies Act by falsely and misleadingly marketing several of its products as "all natural" when, in fact, those products contained synthetic ingredients.
 At the pleadings stage, Judge Lucy Koh of the Northern District of California dismissed with prejudice Brazil's claim that Dole engaged in the sale of "illegal products."
-Judge Koh then certified an injunctive relief class under Rule 23(b)(2) and a damages class under Rule 23(b)(3), but later decertified the damages class, holding that Plaintiff had failed to establish that damages could be calculated on a class-wide basis through common proof, and that individualized inquiries regarding each consumer's reliance on the alleged misrepresentations would predominate over common issues.
-In addition to decertifying the damages class, Judge Koh also granted Dole's motion for summary judgment on the merits of the false advertising claim, holding Brazil had failed to prove that Dole's use of the term "All Natural" was deceptive as a matter of law.
+Judge Koh then certified an injunctive relief class under Rule 23(b)(2) and a damages class under Rule 23(b)(3), but later decertified the damages class, holding that the plaintiff had failed to establish that damages could be calculated on a classwide basis through common proof, and that individualized inquiries regarding each consumer's reliance on the alleged misrepresentations would predominate over common issues.